FrancisDShanks/training_system_for_bs/dev_log.md

 # Development Logs
+## 4/28
+more validation on Activity
+link Django User to UserProfile
 ## 4/26
 add some validation to Activity and Project Serializer(not finish)
 modify all exists models to add verbose name and other features